Europa School UK – Primary Curriculum

-All Primary School pupils, from entry into the school, learn and are taught through two languages, with half the week spent in English and the other half in either French or German (or Spanish for Reception to and including Year 4 in 2019-20).
+All Primary School pupils, from entry into the school, learn and are taught through two languages, with half the week spent in English and the other half in either French or German or Spanish.
+We call these languages our Stream languages.